matthewskelton/slowflow/README.md

 ## Palliative care

-Ideas from TT are being used in many healthcare contexts, especially emergency care, but [end-of-life care (aka palliative care)](https://www.nhs.uk/conditions/end-of-life-care/what-it-involves-and-when-it-starts/) is possibly less in need of fast flow approaches because the changes needed are minimal.
+Ideas from [Team Topologies](https://teamtopologies.com/) are being used in many healthcare contexts, especially emergency care, but [end-of-life care (aka palliative care)](https://www.nhs.uk/conditions/end-of-life-care/what-it-involves-and-when-it-starts/) is possibly less in need of fast flow approaches because the changes needed are minimal.